barumau/pandunia/eng/pandunia-eng.md

 be rota - rotate (spin, turn on an axis)
 be rupa - seem
 be rute galte - stray (deviate)
-be sabi vol - wonder (be interested in, would like to know)
+be sabe vol - wonder (be interested in, would like to know)
 be sam rupa - resemble (be like)
 be sel - should (ought)
 be sona - sleep